JiajingFang/QuizApp-React-/README.md

 2.import bootstrap in index.js<br>
 3.modify App.css and App.js for our need<br>
 ## develop in Exam folder
-It is in src/
+It is in src folder
 ##how to run
-can also use yarn build to build it
 ```shell
 yarn start
 ```
+can also use yarn build to build it
 ![](https://github.com/JiajingFang/QuizApp-React-/blob/master/image/1.png)
 ![](https://github.com/JiajingFang/QuizApp-React-/blob/master/image/2.png)
 ![](https://github.com/JiajingFang/QuizApp-React-/blob/master/image/3.png)